About this course

 The University of Oxford's libraries, centred on the Bodleian, are the UK’s largest academic collection.
 The University's integrated library service comprises nearly 40 libraries, many offering borrowing rights.
 The Bodleian Library is a copyright library and as such it has long collected copies of all works published in the United Kingdom, in addition to an extensive range of foreign publications.
 Since it is not a lending library, its holdings are immediately available on request.

-The Ruskin has its own specialised in-house library of more than 6,500 volumes, which has been entirely reconfigured over the past three years.
-Since summer 2004 the Ruskin has evolved fully functioning lending and reference collections.
-Both collections include written material on art history, art theory, art techniques, exhibition catalogues and artists’ monographs.
+The Ruskin has its own specialised in-house library of more than 6,500 volumes, providing both lending and reference collections centred on art history, art theory, art techniques, exhibition catalogues and artists’ monographs.
 The Ruskin holds around 20 sets of art journals and more than 2,000 art-related pamphlets.
 The library is fully integrated into the University’s electronic circulation system and a digital archive of the slide collection, comprising 15,000 images, is available on the departmental server.
 Ruskin library terminals offer full access to the electronic resources of the University of Oxford.

 Following the period of fee liability, you may also be required to pay a University continuation charge and a college continuation charge.
 The University and college continuation charges are shown on the Continuation charges page.